Age Range: 8 to 17

 Our children come from all walks of life.
-We work with each child holistically not only developing them academically but also morally, spiritually and socially to help them on their journey to recovery.
-The school and the home are situated on the same site making it easy for the children to access the facilities.
-Both the Education and Residential Staff work seamlessly to provide a safe and nurturing environment where the children can grow.
+We work with each child holistically, not only developing them academically but also morally, spiritually and socially to help them on their journey to recovery.
+The school and the home are situated on the same site, making it easy for the children to access the facilities.
+Both the Education and Residential staff work seamlessly to provide a safe and nurturing environment where the children can grow.

-The assessments results are shared with the students.
+The assessment results are shared with the students.
 It is important they understand how they are doing and how to get to the next level.
 This is information is also shared with third parties e.g. social workers and relevant professional bodies as appropriate.

 Pupils benefit from extra-curricular activities that enrich their learning experience and help promote British values.
 They learn how to swim at the local Leisure centre through one-to-one lessons and join the local library to support and improve their reading skills.
 Some of the other planned programmes include:

-- trips to various adventure centres
+- Trips to various adventure centres.

-- Farm visits
+- Farm visits.

-- trips to places of worship
+- Trips to places of worship.

 - Visits to museums.